 Using X-rays does carry a small risk.
 However, to put this into context, a CT scan will deliver approximately the same amount of radiation you would absorb from your normal surroundings in about three years.
 Another way of looking at this is to say that the benefits of having a scan outweigh the risks associated with it.

-Patients referred to Taranaki Radiology for a CT examination will have their scan performed on the CT scanner at Taranaki Base Hospital on one of our dedicated sessions.
+Patients referred to Taranaki Radiology for a CT examination will have their scan performed on the either our CT scanner at our premises at Fulford Street or Taranaki Base Hospital on one of our dedicated sessions.